nxszy/nxszy/README.md

 ## Tech stack 👨‍💻

-I work mostly in Python and its Data/AI related modules.
+I mostly work with Python and its Data/AI related modules.
 The more aesthetic tech-stack presentation below 😃!

 <div align="center">
   <table>